 Companies that over-deliver always give the impression that they provide more value than the investment.
 The payoff of doing business with you should more than outweigh the investment.
 When it does, raising your rates does not tend to pose a problem.

 Provide a lower-priced retention option

 While you’re building your value and raising your rates, a good retention strategy for existing clients is to provide them a second, lesser-priced option with fewer features.
 In fact, it is especially helpful if the lower-priced option is a little less expensive than what the customer currently pays.

 As your business develops, your product should be worth more.
 Briefly explain how the higher price is going to allow you to better serve them.
 Then move on.
 If you’ve proven your worth, then they won’t walk away.

 Offer a premium, VIP, or limited time offer to existing clients

-Is it time for you to raise your rates with clients?
-If so, which of these strategies will you employ?
-Which strategies have helped you think?
+Given the information above, is it time for you to raise your rates with clients?
+If so, identify which of the nine strategies you’ll focus on first.
+Do you need to communicate with your clients Which strategies have helped you think?
 Do you have other strategies we’ve missed that you’d like to share?
 If so, please add them in the comments below.

 If you’re struggling with your business and would like to chat about how coaching I might help, please schedule a complimentary Discovery Call today.
 During this private session, we’ll discuss what’s happening for you in your business and see if my programs are options to help you reach your business goals.
 I’d love to learn more about you and see if I might be able to help.